 - Deciding if what you have already done reduces the risk of someone being harmed to an acceptable level, and if not;

 - Deciding what further control measures you must take to reduce the risk to an acceptable level.

 What is an Ergonomic Assessment?

 Ergonomics is a science concerned with the ‘fit’ between people and their work.
 It puts people first, taking account of their capabilities and limitations.
-An Ergonomic Assessment aims to make sure that tasks, equipment, information and the environment fit each worker.
+An Ergonomic Assessment UK aims to make sure that tasks, equipment, information and the environment fit each worker.

 Some examples of ergonomically assessable issues could be: